jessicaprt/personal-website-v2/blog-generator/blog-generator.md

 Below are the procedures on how to use the blog-generator to create a new blog

 ## Generating JSON file for Blog Content
 Generate the json file to put the blog contents.
 Run new-blog.py and add the url to your new blog.
-The link to your blog will now be **"http://example.com/blogs/\<new-blog>"**
 ```
-python new-blog.py new-blog
+> python new-blog.py new-blog
 ```

 This creates the file **new-blog.json**